john-friedman/datamule-python/readme.md

 This is currently a low priority issue.
 Let me know if you need the data, and I'll move it up the priority list.

 ## Roadmap
-- [ ] mulebot table autocomplete broken but table download works. have llm explain code and think about it
+- [ ] mulebot add method to use custom html templates
 - [ ] mulebot - look at adding summarization.
 Add some protections to too many tokens being used + add options to allow summarization etc.
 - [ ] Paths may be messed up on non windows devices.
 Need to verify.
 - [ ] Analytics?